-Thinking about living in Newark?
-New Jersey’s largest city has several neighborhoods with budget-friendly housing, low crime rates, convenient amenities, and fun things to do.
-If you’re moving to Newark, here are five safe, affordable neighborhoods you should consider!
+Living in Newark?
+New Jersey’s largest city has several diverse neighborhoods with budget-friendly housing, low crime rates, convenient amenities, and more.
+If you’re moving to Newark, here are five safe, affordable neighborhoods in Newark to consider!

 Central Business District

-As Newark’s downtown area, the Central Business District is home to an abundance of arts, entertainment, and affordable apartments and condos.
-Young professionals can find job opportunities close to home with Fortune 500 companies like Prudent Financial or other employers in any of the city’s top industries, which include insurance, banking, and education.
-Newark Penn Station and I-280 are also nearby, so traveling in and out of the neighborhood to the rest of Newark—or even to NYC—is fast and convenient.
+As Newark’s downtown area, the Central Business District (CBD) is home to an abundance of arts, entertainment, affordable apartments, and condos.
+Singles and young professionals can find job opportunities close to home with Fortune 500 companies like Prudential Financial or other employers in any of the city’s top industries, which include insurance, banking, and education.
+Newark Penn Station and I-280 are also nearby, so commuting in and out of the neighborhood to the rest of Newark—or even to New York City—is fast and convenient.
+This Newark neighborhood also offers diverse dining and entertainment options along Market St. and Broad St. And because CBD is the city center, you can find professionals gathering to mingle and unwind at the lively bars and pubs spread around the area during lunchtime and after work.

 Things to Do in Central Business District